Vincenzo Fiore Marrese

 I share one possible perspective, knowing that others will see things differently.
 This variety of viewpoints is part of the work.

-In my perspective, these collaborations unfold as mutual responses.
+From my perspective, these collaborations unfold as mutual responses.

 I show that the actions of non-human organisms matter.
 I aim to create awareness of their actions in a global context.